 575 Wandsworth Road

-The London Symphony Orchestra has launched a new Composer in Residence scheme which brings together and celebrates the creative work of the late Kenyan-born poet, novelist, philosopher of mathematics and British civil servant, Khadambi Asalache (28 February 1935 – 26 May 2006) alongside the work of one of today’s leading emerging composers, Cevanne Horrocks-Hopayian.
-The Residency is at the house of Asalache in Wandsworth, South London, now a National Trust property.
+In 2015 the London Symphony Orchestra launched a Composer in Residence scheme which brought together and celebrated the creative work of the late Kenyan-born poet, novelist, philosopher of mathematics and British civil servant, Khadambi Asalache (28 February 1935 – 26 May 2006) alongside the work of one of today’s leading emerging composers, Cevanne Horrocks-Hopayian.
+The Residency was at the house of Asalache in Wandsworth, South London, now a National Trust property.

-LSO Patron, Susie Thomson, has long wanted to have a composer work at 575 Wandsworth Road, the house she shared with her partner, Khadambi Asalache.
+LSO Patron, Susie Thomson, had long wanted to have a composer work at 575 Wandsworth Road, the house she shared with her partner, Khadambi Asalache.

 - Back room Back room